 Short-term Care: Rehospitalizations

-This datapoint measures the number of times residents are rehospitalized per 1,000 days of short-term patient care.
-Staying out of the hospital during rehabilitation is important to restoring the physical abilities of patients.
+This metric is a measure of the number of rehospitalizations per 1,000 days of short-term patient care.
+Staying out of the hospital during rehabilitation is key to restoring the health of patients.

 Short-term Care: ER Visits